 under hips in standing position.

-point same direction as feet throughout movement.
+so thighs point same direction as feet throughout movement.
+Involvement

-using the Westside
+athletes using Louie Simons' Westside